Forest-Economics-Goettingen/woodValuationDE/README.md

 with the quadratic mean diameter <i>d<sub>q</sub></i> and the parameters <i>$\alpha$</i>
 to <i>$\epsilon$</i>.

-The model estimated wood revenues for the time period 2010 to 2015.
-Via the price of a reference assortment for each species, this can be adapted to other years.
+The model estimates wood revenues for the time period 2010 to 2015.
+Via the market price of a reference assortment for each species, this can be adapted to other years.
 The references assortments (saw wood) are defined by a diameter class (1: 10-19 cm, 2: 20-29..., with 1a: 10-14 cm and 1b: 15-19 cm) and a quality of A to D (with A the highest and D the lowest quality) as usually applied in Germany (see [Deutscher Forstwirtschaftsrat and Deutscher Holzwirtschaftsrat, 2020](#deutscherforstwirtschaftsrat.2020)).
-The original prices of the reference assortments <i>p<sub>reference.assortment,original</sub></i> in Hesse between 2010 and 2015 are listed in <a href="#tab12">Tab.
+The original prices of the reference assortments
+<i>p<sub>reference.assortment,original</sub></i> in Hesse
+between 2010 and 2015 are listed in <a href="#tab12">Tab.
 2</a>.
+If another
-If another price <i>p<sub>reference.assortment,user</sub></i> is applied to
+price <i>p<sub>reference.assortment,user</sub></i> is applied to
-< href="#fct_wood_revenues"><em>wood_revenues</em></a> the baseline wood
+<a href="#fct_wood_revenues"><em>wood_revenues</em></a> the baseline wood
 revenues of the model <i>s<sub>original</sub></i> will be adapted (<i>s<sub>adapted</sub></i>) by: